Skip to main content

 Effect of Mortgage

 The Form B Mortgage form operates to charge the mortgaged land whether or not it contains express words of transfer and redemption.
 For this reason, the registrar no longer needs to determine the nature of the interest by passing on the traditional words of grant and mortgage.
-Section 231 of the Act ensures that every mortgage in the prescribed form that is completed and executed in accordance with the director’s requirements for hardcopy land title forms charges the interest mortgaged.
+Section 231 of the Act ensures that every mortgage in the form approved by the director that is completed and executed in accordance with the director’s directions for electronic land title forms charges the interest mortgaged.

 Mortgage by One Joint Tenant